Use of Connectors III – Naming Policy ‘encapsulate’ with Two Involved Notations

 4. Add the user notation as Super Notation.
 As there is no analogous equation available, you need to select Import Notation directly

 5. Generate the missing variables for the Sub Notation and the Super Notation as follows.
-Note that you do not have to include $\latex a$ and $\latex b$.
+Note that you do not have to include a and b.
 We will see below which consequences this has

 • Sub Notation: x_i